Of the Universe, Gods,

 The chronicles of the Nuzirrim carry a vast legacy.

-It is written the Nuzirrim coalesced from the peoples first to follow in the footsteps of the Pilgrims, whose mad chase for after distant gods had led them on a path across the Nebra Sector.
-Those first peoples of Nuzir where not of the same realm, but many were Deeping emerging from the Gulf between Nebra and the wider Imperium.
+It is written the Nuzirrim coalesced from the peoples first to follow in the footsteps of the Pilgrims, whose mad chase for after the primordial gods had led them on a path across the Nebra Sector.
+Those first peoples of Nuzir where not of the same realm, but many were Nomoi emerging from the Gulf between Nebra and the wider Politismos.

 They roamed the constellations for a long time, before the first worlds were settled.
-They culled the beasts and cleared the growths seeded by the Pilgrims, and they inherited the worlds reformed by Sapient Machines.
+They culled the beasts and cleared the growths seeded by the Pilgrims, and they inherited the worlds reformed by the Titans and Olympain Gods.
 From this legacy grew the Realm of Nuzir, united under the Kingdom of Mazar.
-It stood long alongside Amad Tir and Ozom and would have never been eclipsed if not for the arrival of the Imperium.
+It stood long alongside Amad Tir and Ozom and would have never been eclipsed if not for the arrival of the Politismos.

 Living history for the Nuzirrim unfolds on two paths, a beginning and an end.

-The Nuzirrim Kingdom of Mazar stands on the precipice of a dying age, dwindling every season of every year in the shadow of Amad Tir’s imperial ascension.
-The Nuzirrim as Deeping Kin have seen the signs and are preparing for the new era awaiting them in the Deep beyond Known Worlds.
+The Nuzirrim Kingdom of Mazar stands on the precipice of a dying age, dwindling every season of every year in the shadow of Amad Tir’s ascension.
+The Nuzirrim as Nomoi Kin have seen the signs and are preparing for the new era awaiting them in the Primordial Dark beyond all known worlds.

 Fleets of the Nuzirrim